 Similar to the Japanese Spitz, the Hokkaido dog belongs to the Spitz breed family, which has plenty of dog breeds that have high numbers of popularity.
 This Japanese Spitz is also not hypoallergenic.

-Like many Japanese dog breeds, they aren’t particularly big dogs, and would be more suited to be called a medium sized dog if that was a category we were using for the purposes of this post.
+Like many Japanese dog breeds, they aren’t particularly big dogs and would be more suited to be called medium-sized dogs if that was a category we were using for the purposes of this post.